-The ADHD and LD Assessment rotation is supervised by Nikki Stypa, Psy.D., CAPS Testing Director, who determines whether the rotation is appropriate for a given intern during the fall and, or the spring semester.
-The rotation involves conducting ADHD and LD screens and assessments apart from those required of all interns, in addition to writing integrated assessment reports.
+The ADHD and LD Assessment rotation is supervised by the Director of Testing, who determines whether the rotation is appropriate for a given intern during the fall and, or the spring semester.
+The rotation may involve conducting ADHD and LD screens and assessments apart from those required of all interns, in addition to writing integrated assessment reports.
+There may also be opportunities to help train practicum students in assessment.
+The Director of Testing collaborates with each intern to create a custom minor rotation that fits best with their interests and CAPS needs.
 Weekly to bi-weekly supervision is provided.